-- ensuring tender rules and the tender evaluation plan are followed;
+- ensuring tender rules and the tender evaluation and probity plans are followed,

 - maintaining accurate records and documentation commensurate with the scale, scope and risk of the procurement.
 This includes documenting substantive decisions made in relation to the procurement and the basis of those decisions.

-- publish their complaints handling procedures on their website and refer to them in approach to market documentation.
+- publish their complaints handling procedures on their website and refer to them in approach to market documentation,

-An entity's complaints handling procedure should require that complainants lodge their complaint in writing to the entity in the first instance.
+- complaints handling procedures should require that complainants lodge their complaint in writing to the entity in the first instance,

-Complaints should be considered in the first instance by an official with the appropriate knowledge and understanding of the relevant procurement activity, for example, the contact identified in tender documentation.
+- most complaints should be considered in the first instance by an official with the appropriate authority, knowledge and understanding of the relevant procurement activity, for example, the contact identified in tender documentation.
 However, entities may also wish to ensure complaints are notified to an independent central registration point, such as the Central Procurement team, internal legal team or internal probity area,

-- For more complex complaints, it may be appropriate that the official conducting the investigation has not had previous substantive involvement in the procurement.
+- for more complex complaints, it may be appropriate that the official conducting the investigation has not had previous substantive involvement in the procurement (more information below),

-- a reference to which procurement the complaint is in regard to;
+- a reference to which procurement the complaint is in regards to,

-- whether the complainant believes the complaint applies under the Government Procurement (Judicial Review) Act 2018 (the Act);
+- whether the complainant believes the complaint applies under the Government Procurement (Judicial Review) Act 2018,

 - a statement as to what the complainant wishes to achieve from the complaint process.